PoutineAndRosti/Brightway-Seminar-2020/README.md

 This is a one-day introduction to Brightway and advanced LCA concepts using notebooks run online.

+*Warning:* Not all workbooks are updated or functional!

 To start the notebooks, click on the badge above.

 ## Schedule